 When should I consider upgrading to a paid VPN?

 There are a few warning signs to look out for, though.
-For instance, we’d caution against using any service that restricts your speeds until you pay up, or which claims to be able to unblock everything.
+For instance, we’d caution against using any service that restricts access to critical security tools until you pay up, or which claims to be able to unblock everything.
 It’s also a good idea to check out a provider’s refund policy before you commit, just so you’re prepared, should the paid service turn out to be underwhelming.

 Is using a VPN to stream TV shows legal?